Explore Jobs

 • Lifting and carrying heavy objects

-• Standing on feet continuously for hours at a time
+• Remaining on your feet for hours

 In the workplace, dexterity skills can include: